Sergei-Korneev/obsidian-local-images-plus/README.md

 Files will be copied or downloaded to your attachements folder.

-**NOTE: I would not recommend to use this plugin for coping really fat files, since buffered reading from disk not implemented to this date (25 dec 2022)**
+**NOTE: I would not recommend to use this plugin for copying really fat files, since buffered reading from disk not implemented to this date (25 dec 2022)**